Back in White House: Trump sworn in as 47th US president

 THE DISTINGUISHED GUESTS

-A diverse lineup of foreign dignitaries, including close allies of Donald Trump and even some of his adversaries, will be part of the prestigious ceremony.
+A diverse lineup of foreign dignitaries, including close allies of Donald Trump and even some of his adversaries, attended the ceremony.

 Reports say invitations have been extended to seven sitting heads of state and two former leaders.